tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/WebCheckout integration/Confirmation-page.md

 - currency = USD
 - state_pol = 4

-The signature is generated in the following way:
+A assinatura é generated in the following way:
 MD5(4Vj8eK4rloUd272L48hsrarnUA~508029~TestPayU05~150.26~USD~4) = 1d95778a651e11a0ab93c2169a519cd6

 sign = 1d95778a651e11a0ab93c2169a519cd6
 ```

-### Compare your signature
+### Compare a sua assinatura {#compare-your-signature}

 <!-- Signature generator - confirmation page -->
 <div id="blue-box">